APH Evidence Based Behavioral Health Series Online Recorded Segments 2019

 The program is aimed at psychiatrists, psychologists, social workers, nurses, and other allied health professionals who deal with mental health issues and addiction medicine.

-At the end of the sessions learners will be albe to:
+At the end of this session, learners should be able to:

 - Describe the latest best practices related to each topic discussed.